Advisicon/advisicon/nttg/usability-interviews/observations.markdown

 administrative users.
 They first log in through the front end and then perform their edits within WYSIWYG text boxes and single line text boxes.

-This data is updated "maybe once every two years."
+This data is updated infrequently: between once every few months to once every two years.

 ## Adobe Acrobat Files